alixdecr/PRAB/apis/proxyprint/README.md

 | PATCH | 4 | 4% |
 | DELETE | 10 | 9% |
 | TOTAL | 106 | 100% |

+### Other Information

+- Number of Unique Routes: 79

+- Number of Unique Query Parameters: 0